Sunburst009/washathome-school/project-washathome/README.md

 # project-washathome

-This is the project I presented when I passed my exam in 10/2021.
+This is the project as it was when I presented when I passed my exam in 10/2021.

 This is a React/Node project that me and 3 of my classmates developped that "uberises" the washing machine.